Kalra-Gunnu/Graded-Assessment-Serverless-Architecture/README.md

     1. Went to IAM > Roles > Create Role
     2. Selected `AWS service` as the trusted service and use case as `Lambda`
-    3. Attached the `AmazonEC2FullAccess` policy
+    3. Attached the below policy
+        - `AmazonEC2FullAccess` ->
     4. Named it: `GunLambdaEC2ControlRole`
     5. Screenshot 3 & 4